 There are specific eligibility requirements for SSD family benefits for a spouse, divorced spouse, children, and a disabled child.
 Because these requirements are different for each family member, the SSD family benefits application and appeal process can be complex and overwhelming.
 In most situations, there is no time to waste as finances dwindle and health care expenses mount.
 It is critical to be aware of all the necessary steps and required information associated with applying for SSD family benefits.

 As Rhode Island’s trusted Social Security Disability law firm, Marasco & Nesselbush is dedicated to supporting our clients every step of the way.
 From providing guidance in the SSD application process to filing any and all necessary appeals, the Rhode Island SSD attorneys at Marasco & Nesselbush are fully aware of the benefits you and your family deserve and we leverage our extensive legal experience and knowledge to help people and families obtain the SSD benefits they need and deserve.
-Please contact us to learn more about how we can help by calling 855-505-1092 or filling out a contact form.
+Please contact us to learn more about how our Rhode Island personal injury lawyers can help by calling 401-240-1848 or filling out a contact form.
 We would be happy to help you.